-At the beginning of their first semester in university, undergraduate students were invited to complete a 2-h laboratory visit wherein EEG was acquired during different experimental tasks.
+At the beginning of their first semester in university, undergraduate students were invited to complete a two-hour laboratory visit wherein EEG was acquired during different experimental tasks.
 During the laboratory visit, participants were also asked to participate in the EMA.
 As part of the ongoing study, the EMA surveys aim to explore the protective role of reward sensitivity during times of stress (for more details see Renault et al., 2023).
-Thus, participants who agreed to complete these surveys were asked to identify the date of their first midterm exam, and surveys were sent beginning 2 days before their first midterm.
-In addition, participants identified a suitable individualized 10h time window (e.g., 9a.m.-7p.m.) for completing the EMA protocol.
-Participants had the option to send up to 90 responses over the 10-day period surrounding their first midterm.
-Participants were prompted to fill out eight 1-min surveys at random times with at least an hour between each survey during the 10h window they had selected.
-In addition, participants filled out a 5-min survey at the end of their selected time window every evening.
-For participants enrolled in the study between 2016 and 2021, surveys were sent through the phone application MetricWire (Trafford, 2015).
-From 2022 onwards, participants completed the same EMA protocol using Survey Signal which sends a Qualtrics link to participants' smartphones.
-Software type was a control variable in all the statistical analyses.
-On average, participants completed 42.2% of surveys (M = 38.02, SD = 25.63, median = 35 surveys).
-Initially, participants were compensated with \$2 per day when they completed eight or more surveys, totaling up to \$20.
-However, to encourage survey completion, changes to the compensation were made in subsequent years.
-During the second year of EMA data collection, participants were compensated with \$2 per day when they completed seven or more surveys, with a bonus of \$5 (up to \$25) if they completed every survey sent over the 10day period.
-Finally, from 2019 onwards (i.e., the third year of EMA data collection), participants were compensated with \$3 for every day they completed at least 5 surveys and \$1 for every day they completed 2-4 surveys, for a potential total amount of \$30.
-The study was conducted in accordance with the Declaration of Helsinki and was approved by the McGill University Research Ethics Board.
+Thus, participants who agreed to

+- 1 complete these surveys were asked to identify the date of their first midterm exam, and surveys - 2 were sent beginning two days before their first midterm.
+In addition, participants identified a - 3 suitable individualized 10-hour time window (e.g., 9 a.m.
+7 p.m.) for completing the EMA - 4 protocol.
+Participants had the option to send up to 90 responses over the 10-day period - 5 surrounding their first midterm.
+Participants were prompted to fill out eight one-minute surveys - at random times with at least an hour between each survey during the 10-hour window they had - 7 selected.
+In addition, participants filled out a five-minute survey at the end of their selected time - 8 window every evening.
+For participants enrolled in the study between 2016 to 2021, surveys - 9 were sent through the phone application MetricWire (Trafford, 2015).
+From 2022 onwards, - 10 participants completed the same EMA protocol using Survey Signal which sends a Qualtrics link - to participants' smartphones.
+Software type was a control variable in all the statistical analyses. - On average, participants completed 42.2% of surveys (M = 38.02, SD = 25.63, median = 35 - surveys).
+Initially, participants were compensated with \$2 per day when they completed 8 or - more surveys, totaling up to \$20.
+However, to encourage survey completion, changes to the - 15 compensation were made in subsequent years.
+During the second year of EMA data collection, - participants were compensated with \$2 per day when they completed 7 or more surveys, with a - bonus of \$5 (up to \$25) if they completed every survey sent over the 10-day period.
+Finally, - from 2019 onwards (i.e., the third year of EMA data collection), participants were compensated - with \$3 for every day they completed at least 5 surveys and \$1 for every day they completed 2 to - 4 surveys, for a potential total amount of \$30.
+The study was conducted in accordance with the - 21 Declaration of Helsinki and was approved by the McGill University Research Ethics Board. - 22 2.3 Measures - 23 2.3.1 Ecological momentary assessment